brshallo/brshallo/content/about.md

 Outside of his direct responsibilities, Bryan is active in fostering internal and local Data Science communities.
 Examples of his engagements:

-* Co-lead NetApp Data Science study group on topics including *Feature Engineering*, *Statistical Learning*, *Pricing Optimization*, and internal prediction competitions.
+* Co-lead NetApp Data Science study group on topics including *Feature Engineering*, *Pricing Optimization*, and *Interpretable Machine Learning*.
 * Promote adoption of improved practices in areas such as hiring Data Scientists and workflows for predictive modeling.
 * Regular presenter to NetApp Data Science community and local technical communities.
 * Mentor emerging NetApp talent and supported local university students completing their cap-stone projects in data analytics.